AGsaysYesYes/delta-ai-project-start/README.md

 # delta-ai-project-start
 Phase 1 - To ideate the project
-Phase 2 - Build the website
+Phase 2 - Learn the Basics of AI